-Aircraft noise concerns may be directed to the OAK Noise Hotline at 510-563-6463.
+The Port of Oakland apologizes in advance for any disturbances.
+Aircraft noise concerns may be directed to Noise Hotline at 510-563-6463.

 In 2002, Oakland San Francisco Bay Airport (OAK) opened the airport’s Ground Run-Up Enclosure (GRE) — the first in California, which reduces noise from engine maintenance by approximately 17 decibels.
 The GRE began operation in July 2002.
 The thee-sided structure, located near the center of the airfield, encloses a 325-by-264 feet rectangular area and is large enough to accommodate Boeing 747 aircraft.
 It is made of sloping zinc-coated steel “Noiseblotter” panels, creating walls that range from 19 to 40 feet in height.